-The 1922 pact makes only one reference to tribal water rights in a single sentence that reads: "Nothing in this many of whom were dislocated and put on the worst 105 lands in the West to begin with - are entitled to water rights that have never been quantified and certainly never delivered."
+The 1922 pact makes only one reference to tribal water rights in a single sentence that reads: "Nothing in this

 95 compact shall be construed as affecting the obligations of the United States of America to Indian tribes."

 Several tribes have yet to receive their full share of the Colorado River.
-The U.S. Supreme Court will hear the Navajo Nation argue for its allotment as part of a case100 filed against the state of Arizona.
+The U.S. Supreme Court will hear the Navajo Nation argue for its allotment as part of a case 100 filed against the state of Arizona.

 "Tribes were, if not being actively discriminated against, at least legally ignored," Craig said.
-"We're still dealing with the historical injustice that several tribes
+"We're still dealing with the historical injustice that several tribes - many of whom were dislocated and put on the worst 105 lands in the West to begin with - are entitled to water